lucamouchel/StockScreener/README.md

   - I will maybe convert the .txt files to .json in the nearby future.

 ### How most of it works
 For this project, I used various libraries and APIs.
 The most frequent API I used is Yahoo Finance which provides in-depth information on most of american stocks.
 In fact the supported stocks for the auto-completion field come from the NYSE, NASDAQ and AMEX exchanges.
 However, having used free plans which have limited API calls, I also used the Alpha Vantage API.
-Regarding the libraries, I mostly used: JSON, HTMLUnit and Selenium.
+Regarding the libraries, I mostly used: JSON, HTMLUnit, Selenium and JavaFx of course.
 JSON was used to filter the data incoming from the APIs and Html unit to find certain html elements in the webpage when adding an investment.
 I used selenium to automate the search for non-american stocks or cryptocurrencies.
 In fact, a user just needs to type a european stock for example and it will open a yahoo finance web page that will search for the given stock automatically and open it.
+  - Selenium will complete the textfield on the webpage with the symbol entered and from the suggested quotes, will select the one most similar to the symbol entered and click on it.
+  - The same principle is used for cryptocurrencies.
+If a wrong crypto is entered, selenium will lead you back to the homepage of the website.

+### GUI
+I used FXML and scene builder to create most of the GUI for this project.

 ### Run the app
 The app uses JavaFX and FXML so the following VM options have to be added into the run configurations (in intellij) :
-__--module-path **path to javafx LIB** --add-modules=javafx.controls,javafx.fxml,javafx.graphics,javafx.base --add-exports=javafx.base/com.sun.javafx.event=ALL-UNNAMED__
+--module-path **path.to.javafx.LIB** --add-modules=javafx.controls,javafx.fxml,javafx.graphics,javafx.base --add-exports=javafx.base/com.sun.javafx.event=ALL-UNNAMED

 Annex:
 Example of 3 different investments (the first one consist of **36 shares bought at the price of 13.74**) and clicking on a stock in your portfolio